 Prayer of Confession: Sin throws a roadblock in our relationship with God.
 Confession means acknowledging our sins and asking God's forgiveness.
 When we confess our sins, we can be confident of God's loving response. (blue)

 Prayer of Thanksgiving: Thanksgiving is the discipline of recalling the good things God does for us and expressing our gratitude joyfully.
 As we grow in faith, we can learn to be thankful in good times as well as difficult times by seeing and acknowledging God's power at work. (green)

-By the end of Lent there were many prayers on the wall, and I heard lots of compliments.
-As I said in the "lounge" the children were most interested in it.
+By the end of Lent, there were many prayers on the wall, and I heard lots of compliments.
 I plan to do this again, plus other things that will enhance the congregation's spirituality.